tiagogiraldo/pronunciation_assessment/README.md

 This is an app designed to practice English pronunciation.

-It utilizes Gemma3 to generate English sentences (a maximum of three).
-It then creates an English audio recording.
-The app allows the user to record themselves reading the same sentence(s).
-Finally, it enables a comparison of the original English audio with the user's recording, highlighting words where errors occurred.
+It utilizes Gemma3 to generate English sentences (maximum three).
+It then creates an English audio recording of these sentences, and allows the user to record themselves reading the same sentences (a maximum of three).
+After recording, it allows for a comparison between the original English audio and the user's recording, highlighting the words where the user made mistakes.

+The model leverages libraries such as `langchain_ollama`, LangChain, Ollama, gTTS, and librosa, among others.
+The app is developed with Gradio as the user interface.

+The following libraries are required for implementing the app:

+* `langchain_ollama`
+* `langchain`
+* `librosa`
+* `matplotlib`
+* `pandas`
+* `gTTS`
+* `SpeechRecognition`
+* `pydub`
+* `gradio`